cepGH1/BAEProjectOne/README.md

 # BAEProjectOne
 author Clare Pritchard

-The website for this app can be found in the static folder of the project baeprojectone/src/main/resources/static/index.html
+The website for this app can be found in the static folder of the project<br>
+baeprojectone/src/main/resources/static/index.html

 The Jira board for this project is at the following address